The AA MakeLab tutor team is each year comprised of a collective of experienced specialists from within and outside of the AA.

-Jeroen van Ameijde has been teaching at the Architectural Association in London since 2007, including the last six years as Unit Master of Intermediate Unit 6 which investigates the critical application of innovative digital design and construction processes within dense urban contexts.
+Jeroen van Ameijde has been teaching at the Architectural Association in London since 2007, including the last seven years as Unit Master of Intermediate Unit 6 which investigates the critical application of innovative digital design and construction processes within dense urban contexts.
 He is director of the MakeLab and Kuwait Visiting Schools and a regular co-tutor in several other Visiting Schools.
 His previous roles within the AA include Head of Digital Prototyping and Course Tutor at the AADRL graduate programme.
 He has taught workshops in many universities and institutions and has published and lectured about digital design and fabrication worldwide.
-He is the co-founder and director of Urban Systems, an office specialising in generative design methodologies which is currently developing several large scale projects in China.
+He is the co-founder and director of Urban Systems, an office specialising in generative design methodologies.